RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 Because the CCP/BDOS and BIOS are stored in ROM, there are no CP/M-IDE boot sectors or special boot drive.
 Cold and warm boot are both from ROM.
 This means that the 4 drives supported by CP/M-IDE are completely orthogonal.
 It doesn't matter which drive file is in which drive letter.
 Except that the drive file in the `A:` drive will always be selected as the default drive, when you try to select a nonexistent drive letter.

 As the CP/M-IDE shell doesn't have a way to format its own CP/M drives (due to ROM space constraints), a template CP/M drive is provided as a zip file.
 Many copies of the template zip file and any other example application zip files can be expanded and copied onto the IDE drive, and used or augmented by the CP/M Tools as noted below.
+The [`yash`](https://github.com/z88dk/z88dk-ext/blob/master/os-related/CPM/yash.c) CP/M application can create drive files using `mkdrv` command.

 ### CP/M Application Disks